joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-19-colorful-balls.md

 date: 2022/06/19
 ---

->**Question:** You have an urn with an equal number of red balls and white balls, but you have no information about what that number might be.
-You draw 19 balls at random, without replacement, and you get eight red balls and 11 white balls.
-What is your best guess for the original number of balls (red and white) in the urn?
+>**Question:** You have an urn with an equal number of red balls and blue balls, but you have no information about what that number might be.
+You draw 19 balls at random, without replacement, and you get eight red balls and 11 blue balls.
+What is your best guess for the original number of balls (red plus blue) in the urn?

 <!--more-->